johnvenkiah/CI_PP5_John_Venkiah/README.md

 ##### Code Structure

-I have devided the code into apps as per the Django best practice, for the different areas of functionality.
+I have devided the code into apps as per Django best practice, for the different areas of functionality.

 * Home - basic functionality for the home page

 * Products - all functionality related to the products on the site

-* Profile - functionality regarding the users profile and order data (My StepUp)

 * Cart - functionality for the users shopping cart

 * Checkout - functionality for the user to go through with the order and payment

-* Contact - basic functionality for users to get in touch
+* Profiles - functionality regarding the users profile and order data (My StepUp)

+* User Account - The app in which users can delete their account

 **Other Directories and files**

+* static - css and javascript files

+* media - images for the development website (other images are used in the production version)

-* step_up - project folder containing settings, urls and other configuration files for the whole project
+* stepup - project folder containing settings, urls and other configuration files for the whole project

 * templates - contains the base template and templates (HTML-files with Django logic) for the Django allauth authentication